 The report is replete with disturbing findings.
 For example:

 One takeaway from the OSHA report is that aside from the need for greater emphasis on preventing worker injuries, more attention needs to be paid to worker benefit eligibility and to seeing that benefit claims are actually pursued.
-In this respect, securing the assistance of a workers compensation law firm may be a key element in ensuring that those eligible for benefits actually receive them.
+In this respect, securing the assistance of a Charlotte work injury attorney may be a key element in ensuring that those eligible for benefits actually receive them.

 Source: EHS Today, “Adding Insult to Injury: Statistics are Workers with the Tears Washed Off,” Sandy Smith, March 4, 2015